AyushMandliya/Netflix-GPT/README.md

 - created Redux Store with UserSlice
 - Implemented Signout Feature
 - Update Profile API call
+- BugFix: SignUp user display Name and Profile Picture Update and redirecting/browse to login and vice versa
+- Unsubscribe to be onAuthChanged callback
+- add hardcoded values in constant files

 - Fetch Movies From TMDB